joshRpowell/dockerizing_rails/_assignments/assignment_02.md

 ### Running other commands
 Time to play around for a bit!
-We can execute arbitrary commands in a container - all we have to do is to append the command after the image name.
+We can execute arbitrary commands in a container - all we have to do is to __append the command after the image name__.
 For example:
 ```
 docker container run your_docker_id/cowsay:v1 echo "Running the echo command in the cowsay image"
 ```